stabilityprotocol/docs/docs/developers/rate_limits.md

 # RPC Rate Limits

 Our RPC endpoint enforces a rate limit of **200 requests per minute** for the free tier.
 If your usage exceeds this limit, additional requests within the same rolling minute will be blocked, and return a 429 status code.
-The limit will reset iat the end of the rolling minute.
+The limit will reset at the end of the rolling minute.
 We also offer paid tiers with higher request allowances for high-volume or enterprise-level needs.

 ## What is a Request?